-A4: Our lab is currently focusing on the interaction between Plantago species and their powdery mildew pathogens along a large latitudinal gradient in the central USA, as well as locally in the St. Louis area.
+A3: Several of us in the lab are currently focusing on the interaction between Plantago species and their powdery mildew pathogens along a large latitudinal gradient in the central USA, as well as locally in the St. Louis area.
 Visit the Research page for details.

 Q4: In A1 above, you use the word “parasite“, and then in A3 you use the word “pathogen.”
 Do those words mean the same thing?

 A4: Excellent question!
 Short answer: in our lab, we typically use those words interchangeably to mean the same thing.

 Longer answer: in our lab, we use the word “parasite” in a broad sense, to mean an organism that lives in or on an organism of another species (its host) and benefits by deriving nutrients at the other’s expense.
 We include both macroparasites (helminths and parasitic arthropods) and microparasites (protozoa, fungi, bacteria, and even viruses) in that definition (click here for a blog post on the biology and epidemiology of macroparasites vs. microparasites; see also Lafferty & Kuris 2002 for a framework that classifies multiple types of parasitism and predation; and note that Carl Zimmer uses the broad definition of parasites in the book Parasite Rex).
 The word “pathogen” is usually defined as a microorganism that causes disease (i.e., a microparasite).